Skip to main content

 Types of clothes: T-shirts, hoodies and sweatshirts

 About: Vinted is a platform for individuals selling unwanted clothing.
-It was founded in Lithuania in 2008 by two people and grew itself into a 1000 strong team and a £321 million business.
+It was founded in Lithuania in 2008 and grew into a 1000 strong team and a £321 million business.
 It works across Europe but sells in the US and Canada, too.
-One of its subsidiaries is is registered in the Netherlands, a known tax haven but other than this, it fares relatively well and certainly scores higher than its main competitor, Depop.
+One of its subsidiaries is registered in the Netherlands, a known tax haven but other than this, it fares relatively well across our ethical ratings and scores higher than its main competitor, Depop.

 Own brand label or multiple brands sold: Multiple brands

-About: We Are Cow or Cow Vintage has physical stores in Birmingham, Bristol, Leeds, Liverpool, London, Manchester and Nottingham where the interiors are 90% recycled materials.
+About: We Are Cow (also called Cow Vintage) has physical stores in Birmingham, Bristol, Leeds, Liverpool, London, Manchester and Nottingham where the interiors are 90% recycled materials.
 Apart from secondhand clothing, it sells upcycled vintage garments.
-Its rework pieces are “made from outdated vintage garments and salvaged fabrics, altered into trend led styles by our own team here in the UK".
+Its reworked pieces are “made from outdated vintage garments and salvaged fabrics, altered into trend led styles by our own team here in the UK".

 Own brand label or multiple brands sold: Multiple brands

-About: Founded by Jo in 2013, as the brand name suggests, fully traceable clothes are central to Where Does It Come From?.
+About: Founded in 2013, as the brand name suggests, fully traceable clothes are central to Where Does It Come From?.
 Everything is fully traceable using a code printed on the label, and can be linked as far back to the cotton growing in the field.
-They use organic cotton, bamboo, peace silk and hemp, and have stopped using plastic buttons (note some are wooden, some shell) and are removing plastic from packaging and other processes.
+It uses organic cotton, bamboo, peace silk and hemp.
+It has stopped using plastic buttons (note some are wooden, some shell) and is removing plastic from packaging and other processes.

 Own brand label or multiple brands sold: Own brand